geudrik/egregore/README.md

 #### Type

-One of the MITRE ATT&CK Cyber Threat Intel components - `Group`, `Software`, or `Campaign`
+One of the MITRE ATT&CK Cyber Threat Intel components - `Group`, `Software`, or `Campaign` - or whatever other classifiers you deem necessary!

 #### Groups

-An array of arbitrary strings to help _group_ multiple `Contexts` together.
-This is not an all match, a given context can belong to more than one group
+An array of arbitrary strings to help _group_ multiple `Tags` together.
+This is not an all match, a given tag can belong to more than one group

 ## Architecture